Gift of Securities ?

 A gift of securities includes any financial instrument listed on a stock exchange, including shares, bonds, mutual fund units, stock purchase warrants or derivative financial instruments.
 Although private share donations may be acceptable under certain conditions, Collège Boréal tends to favour publicly traded securities, primarily due to their tax incentives.

 These tax incentives make the gift of publicly traded securities an even more attractive option.
 For example, donors who choose to sell their shares must pay a 50% tax on the capital gain amount that is the sale proceeds, less the adjusted cost base of the securities.
 However, donors who choose to donate their securities to Collège Boréal will pay no tax on the capital gain.
 Also, they will receive a tax receipt for the full value of the securities upon transfer.
 The gift of securities, therefore, has significant benefits for the donor.
-To understand the value of the tax savings from a gift of securities, see our example.
-Now do the math and see the results of your donation for yourself using our simulation tool.

 The following are particularly important steps to keep in mind when donating securities: